Articles Library Employee evaluation performance review

 • Performance Standards: Clearly defined criteria against which employee output, behaviors, and competencies are measured; effective standards are specific, observable, and tied to role requirements.

-• Goal Alignment: The process of linking individual objectives to departmental and organizational priorities, typically documented through SMART goals established at the start of each evaluation cycle.
+• Goal Alignment: The process of linking individual objectives to departmental and organizational priorities, typically documented through SMART goals (specific, measurable, achievable, relevant, and time-bound objectives) established at the start of each evaluation cycle.

 • Feedback Delivery: Structured communication of performance findings to employees, including recognition of strengths, identification of gaps, and agreed-upon action steps; effective feedback is specific, timely, and two-directional.